SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 as entry point for the program, so there is no need for a ``main`` function.
 Also notice that there are no semicolons.
-You can use semicolons to separate two statements on a single line, but otherwise there is no need to mark the end of a statement.
+You can use semicolons to separate statements written on a single line, but otherwise there is no need to mark the end of a statement.
-These illustrate some of the design goals of the language: code written in Swift should be safe, consistent, and clear.

-The rest of this tour show you examples of how to accomplish a variety of programming tasks in Swift without explaining the concepts in detail.
+The rest of this tour shows examples of how to accomplish a variety of programming tasks in Swift without giving an explanation of the concepts.
-It gives you a broad (but shallow) overview of the language to help you start writing actual code in Swift.
+It gives you a broad (but shallow) overview of the language to help you start writing actual code.
-Don't worry if you don't understand all of the examples --- all of the subjects covered in this tour are explained in detail later in this book.
+Don't worry if there is something that you don't understand --- everything introduced in this tour is explained in detail in the following chapters.
 Experienced programmers may find that the examples in this chapter give them enough information about Swift thay they can skim the rest of the language guide